 It’s a great quick fix for a meal on the run when you order either the Pongu Lumpia or the Na’vi Sized Pretzel paired with one of their signature drinks.

 Perhaps the most important thing to note is that Pongu Pongu is one of our top choices for quick service locations on our list of Best Breakfast in Animal Kingdom.
-If you get here before 11am, order the delicious Sausage and Egg Biscuit or the French Toast Sticks.
+If you get here before 11am, order the delicious Sausage and Egg Biscuit or the Cinnamon Roll.

 Kusafiri is a great all-around place for breakfast, lunch or dinner in a pinch.
 You’ll find it in Africa, just south of the Kilimanjaro Safaris ride entrance.